From pore collapse to crystal growth: ultrafast laser-induced stishovite formation in nanoporous silica: Model

-The resolution used for FDTD simulations was 0.125 nm.
-After the distributions were obtained, they were interpolated to the MD resolution, which in our simulations was 0.95 nm.
-This is considered a minimum resolution for TTM-MD simulations because smaller cell size could lead to incorrect energy gradients, over/under-heated cells, wrong dynamics and simulation crash.
-The refractive index used was 1.45.
-The neutral electron density was $3.5 \times 10^{23}$ cm$^{-3}$, and the collision frequency was $4.29 \times 10^{13}$ s$^{-1}$ \cite{sudrie2002femtosecond}.
-The reduced effective mass used for Keldysh theory was 0.64$m_e$ \cite{couairon2005filamentation}.
-Since the structure length is very small compared to wavelength, the dispersion is negligible ($\chi_{\mathrm{disp}}^{(1)}(\omega)= 0$). $\chi^{(2)}=0$ due to centrosymmetry in silica, and for the third-order susceptibility we took $\chi^{(3)} = 2.5\times 10^{-22}\ \mathrm{m^2/V^2}$ \cite{boyd2008nonlinearOptics}.
-The intensity of the Gaussian pulse used was $I=10^{14}$ W/cm$^2$, the wavelength was $\lambda=1030$ nm, and the pulse duration was $\tau=25$ fs at full-width half-maximum (FWHM).
+The resolution used for FDTD simulations is 0.125 nm.
+The absorbed laser power distributions obtained in FDTD are then interpolated to the MD resolution, which in our simulations is 0.95 nm.
+This is the lowest resolution for TTM-MD simulations to avoid incorrect energy gradients, over/under-heated cells, wrong dynamics and simulation crash.
+The refractive index used is $n = 1.45$.
+The neutral electron density is $n_\text{e} = 3.5 \times 10^{23}$ cm$^{-3}$, and the collision frequency is $\nu_\text{c} = 4.29 \times 10^{13}$ s$^{-1}$ \cite{sudrie2002femtosecond}.
+The reduced effective mass used for Keldysh theory is 0.64$m_\text{e}$ \cite{couairon2005filamentation}.
+Since the structure length (8 nm) is very small compared to wavelength, the dispersion is negligible ($\chi_{\mathrm{disp}}^{(1)}(\omega)= 0$). $\chi^{(2)}=0$ due to centrosymmetry in silica, and for the third-order susceptibility we take $\chi^{(3)} = 2.5\times 10^{-22}\ \mathrm{m^2/V^2}$ \cite{boyd2008nonlinearOptics}.
+The structure is irradiated by a Gaussian laser pulse with peak intensity of $I=10^{14}$ W/cm$^2$, wavelength of $\lambda=1030$ nm, and pulse duration of $\tau=25$ fs at full-width half-maximum (FWHM).

-The electronic specific heat $C_e (T_e)$ and electron-phonon coupling factor $G_{e\text{-}ph} (T_e)$, used in Eq.\eqref{eq:conduction_El_El_NEW}, were taken from a recent study by Tsaturyan \textit{et al.} which investigates ultrafast laser excitation of $\alpha-$quartz by applying high electron temperature according to Fermi-Dirac distribution of electrons using density functional theory (DFT), GW approximation, and density functional perturbation theory (DFPT) to extract a full set of electronic properties under excitation \cite{tsaturyan2024unraveling}.
-The bandgap, which was shown to shrink at high intensities from the initial $\sim$8.9 eV down to $\sim$5.5 eV, followed by a rise at very high temperatures due to competing Hartree and exchange-correlation effects, was used to calculate the ionization rate depending on the dynamic bandgap via Keldysh theory, as shown in Fig. \ref{ionization_rate}, with the latest feeding Eq.\eqref{eq:rho-ode}.
-The electronic thermal conductivity $K_e (T_e)$ was calculated as in Ref. \cite{burakov2005theoretical}.
+The electronic specific heat $C_\text{e} (T_\text{e})$ and electron-phonon coupling factor $G_{\text{e-ph}} (T_\text{e})$, used in Eq.\eqref{eq:conduction_El_El_NEW}, are taken from a recent study by Tsaturyan \textit{et al.} which investigates ultrafast laser excitation of $\alpha-$quartz by applying high electron temperature according to Fermi-Dirac distribution of electrons using DFT, GW approximation, and density functional perturbation theory (DFPT) \cite{tsaturyan2024unraveling}.
+The electronic thermal conductivity $K_\text{e} (T_\text{e})$ is calculated as in Ref. \cite{burakov2005theoretical}.

-As an interatomic potential in MD the modified BKS (Beest-Kramer-Santen) potential was used \cite{PhysRevE.63.011202}.
-All MD simulations are carried out by LAMMPS \cite{plimpton1995fast}.
+The modified BKS (Beest-Kramer-Santen) interatomic potential is used in MD \cite{PhysRevE.63.011202}.
+The MD simulations are performed by LAMMPS \cite{thompson2022lammps}.
 Visualization is performed by OVITO \cite{ovito}.